rcotter/use-rust-in-other-langs/README.md

-Rust, the new hotness for fast but safe low level code.
+This repo demonstrates a simple write once, use everywhere calculation library being used by multiple client technologies, including in the browser via WASM/WebAssembly.
+For good measure, unit tests would be created for each client reusing the same inputs.

+Why Rust?
+It is compatible with C, runs just or nearly as fast but is much safer.
 Linus is even putting it in the Linux kernel.

-This repo demonstrates a simple calculation library being used by multiple client technologies.
-Calculations could be written once and used everywhere including in the browser.
-For good measure, unit tests could be created for each client reusing the same inputs.

 | CLIENT | INTERFACE | Unit Tests |
 |---|---|---|